-You read that correctly: “You’re not holding your mouth right” While you’re laughing read on: my maternal grandmother Alice use to say this every single time we weren’t catching anything.
-A fisherman for life, she was was of the best anglers I ever knew, but she understood one thing that we all know as fishermen- luck plays a part in all of our outdoor adventures and sometimes you need a little something that’s not in your tackle box to make you forget everything when it goes bad!
+You read that correctly: "You're not holding your mouth right" While you're laughing read on: my maternal grandmother Alice use to say this every single time we weren't catching anything.
+She was one of the best anglers I ever knew, but she understood one thing that we all know as fishermen: luck plays a part in all of our outdoor adventures and sometimes you need a little something that's not in your tackle box to make you forget everything when it goes bad!

 Sign up for daily stories delivered straight to your inbox.